September 8, Reading 1 – 2 Samuel 24

 “If anyone does not abide in me he is thrown away like a branch and withers; and the branches are gathered, thrown into the fire, and burned.”

-These final words of David point us to his life: His reliance on the Lord (v5); God’s response to just rule (v4); David’s relationship with the Lord (v3); And God’s blessing through the covenant He has made (v5).
+This passage, final words from David, point us to his life – His reliance on the Lord, God’s response to just rule, David’s relationship with the Lord, and God’s blessing through the covenant He has made.

-These are good words for anyone in leadership.
+These are good words for anyone called to lead.
 Any kind of leader.
-Whether we lead in our biological families, our church families, whether we lead in our places of work or recreation.
+Whether we lead in our home, our church family, whether we lead in our places of work or recreation.

-He is the King who rules justly over men, the one who enacted the everlasting covenant (God keeping both sides, Jesus making it possible for us to be held within that covenant).
+He is the King who rules justly over men, the one who enacted the everlasting covenant.

-And while we can lead at times and in places, He is the King who must lead us at ALL times!
+He is the King who must lead us at ALL times.

 “They will make war on the Lamb, and the Lamb will conquer them, for he is the Lord of lords and the King of kings, and those with him are called and chosen and faithful.”